ADanckaert/MuscleJ/README.md

-# MuscleJ macro: version no longer maintained and outdated
+# MuscleJ: version no longer maintained and outdated!!!!
+Please use the new MuscleJ2 plugin

 Thank you for your interest in our development MuscleJ which, we hope, will be useful to the scientific community.